My investing journey

 A few of us Clendon kids (I'm at the bottom left)

-Well this was pretty easy given New Zealand has only one with a direct integration to Sharesight: ANZ Securities.
+Well this was pretty easy given Sharesight currently has only one direct integration with an New Zealand broker: Direct Broking.

-Once I set-up a trading account I used the Sharesight Connect feature to connect my trading account via the ANZ securities website to my (almost) empty portfolio in Sharesight.
+Once I set-up a trading account I used the Sharesight Connect feature to connect my trading account via the Direct Broking website to my (almost) empty portfolio in Sharesight.

 Dad (who was as excited as me that I was now investing) and I spent a lot of time on the Share Checker.
 Trying to stick with the safe bets, we ran all top 50 NZX listed instruments through the Share Checker going back 10 years and ranked by total return for that period.
 I made a bunch of purchases based on the results of that analysis as well as relying on the news feed and other data provided through the Share Checker.